Navid200/xDrip/docs/Variants.md

 ---

 #### **Identify basic notifications**
-The basic notifications are already identified by the name of the app as highlicghted in the following screenshot example.
+The basic notifications are already identified by the name of the app as highlighted in the following screenshot example.
 So, you don't need to do anything for that.
 ![](./images/variantNote.png)
 <br/>